 In accordance with the doctrine of state succession in national and international law, the Republic of Latvia retained the legal personality of the state that, de facto, lost its independence in 1940 as a result of occupation by the USSR, followed by Nazi Germany, and then again by the USSR in 1945.
 The Baltic States were the only three members of the League of Nations that did not regain independence immediately after the Second World War.

-The occupation of Latvia in contravention of international law, and the persistence of de iure independence of the Republic of Latvia throughout the Soviet occupation was recognized by our Western partners, and was accepted by other states, international organizations and tribunals, among them the European Court of Human Rights.
+Recognition of de iure independence of the Republic of Latvia was maintained by our Western partners throughout the Soviet occupation, the same approach was taken by other states, international organizations and tribunals, among them the European Court of Human Rights.

 On 4 May 1990, the Republic of Latvia declared the restoration of its independence with all legal consequences - restoring the body of law (including the Constitution, Civil Code, Property Law, the Law on Citizenship, etc.) and democratic institutions.